-Join our mailing list to stay updated on the timeline for 2017 Exhibition Grants.
+Exhibition Grant LOI’s are now being accepted from November 14, 2016 to December 16, 2016.
 Grants support solo and group exhibitions with works by contemporary artists from Israel.
 Artis has supported exhibitions at major international institutions including biennials, museums, and alternative spaces since 2004.

 Travel & Research Grants

-Letters of Interest for 2016 Travel and Research Grants are now being accepted on a rolling basis.
+Join our mailing list for updates on Travel and Research Grants and grantees.
 Grants provide direct financial support to international artists, art writers, and curators to conduct research in Israel.

 Support for artists from Israel enrolled in the Master of Fine Arts program at Columbia University.